blazegit/UboNow/README.md

 3. **Optimal Lunch Window:**
    - The algorithm finds the optimal lunch window by analyzing the cluster centers.
-   - It avoids lunch windows that overlap with the requesting student class hours, ensuring that students are not in classes during the recommended lunchtime.
+   - It avoids lunch windows that overlap with the requesting student's class hours, ensuring that students are not in classes during the recommended lunchtime.